 - the user tool (i.e. web browser, operating system) you have used to access the site

 - the action that you carried out on our website

 - the terms you used in the search engines and in the site search and the search result

-- wether a site was successfully accessed or not
+- whether a site was successfully accessed or not

 - what information was called up (incl. downloads)

 - from which server you accessed the website and the website from which you reached the current website

 These data are exclusively stored for technical purposes and are not at any time associated with a specific person.